sroccaserra/learning-game-boy/README.md

-Display a simple background & scroll with the joypad.
+Display a simple background & move a simple sprite with the joypad.

 ![screenshot](images/screenshot.png)